-The GT is designed for folks who want to sleep under a tarp, but on the ground, It’s design is very similar to that of the Superfly in that it has doors on the ends which can be used to create enclosure on all 4 sides.
-It could be described as a tarp that can be pitched to create a floorless pup-tent.
-When compared with the Superfly the GT has a shorter ridgeline and an extra “middle” ground tieoout on each side.
+The GT ultralight tarp shelter is designed for folks who want to sleep under a tarp, but on the ground, it’s design is very similar to that of the Superfly in that it has doors on the ends which can be used to create enclosure on all 4 sides.
+It could be described as a tarp that can be pitched to create a floorless pup tent.
+When compared with the Superfly the GT has a shorter ridgeline and an extra “middle” ground tie-out on each side.
 Comfortably sleeps 3 people plus gear.

 Be sure to check out the extra options and modifications available in our Custom Tarp Builder section.